eudoxia0/cmacro/README.md

 The syntax for macro definition was inspired by Mozilla's great [sweet.js](http://sweetjs.org/) library.
-Originally I considered multiple different ways of defining them, including external YAML files or just piping the AST to an XSLT program, but this seemed like the best way.
+Originally I considered multiple different ways of defining them, including external YAML files or just piping the AST to an XSLT or similar program, but this seemed like the best way.

 The Makefile is largely based on that of
 [Dimitri Fontaine](http://tapoueh.org/)'s